rodrigoclp/adidas-microservices/README.md

 **Kafka**

 Market choice and best stream platform, but any other solution would fit this case.
-For this challenge, I added a single node just to represent the infrastructure, assuming we already have a streaming platform at the company (saw it on the Adidas stack list);
+For this challenge, I added a single node just to represent the infrastructure, assuming we already have a streaming platform at the company (saw it on the company stack list);

 ## Running it

 Clone or download this repository into your machine:

-`git clone git@github.com:rodrigoclp/adidas-node-microservices.git`
+`git clone git@github.com:rodrigoclp/challenge-microservices.git`

 ### Staging mode